ANSWERED ON THIS PAGE:

 Can a 510(k) be transferred to another company?
 Who owns it?

-The company submitting the 510(k) is considered the owner of the 510(k).
-In some cases this may not be the manufacturer of the device.
-If the "owner" of the 510(k) is acquired, the the purchaser will list the device as part of their updated establishment registration, and that is considered sufficient to notify the FDA of a new owner and complete the transfer.
-If the manufacturing site changes, the company must validate the processes at the new site under the QMS and the new facility must be registered with the FDA.
+The company that is the sponsor of the 510(k) is considered the owner of the 510(k).
+In some cases, this may not be the manufacturer of the device.
+If the "owner" of the 510(k) is acquired, the purchaser will list the device as part of their updated establishment registration, and that is considered sufficient to notify the FDA of a new owner and complete the transfer.
+If the manufacturing site changes, the company must validate the processes at the new site under the quality management system (QMS), and the new facility must be registered with the FDA.